touchtalent/BobbleiOSKeyboardSDK/README.md

  #### 19. Improve Auto-Correction by Threshold value

- There is an Api from which you can change the default value of Threshold value.
+ There is an Api from which you can change the default value of Threshold.

   **Example :**